donald-macritchie/holiday-cottages/README.md

 ### Things To Do

-- The following table documents the manual testing carried out on the Thinsg To Do page.
+- The following table documents the manual testing carried out on the Things To Do page.

 #### Walks and Hikes